L-for-Lanciz/Tirexdel/Documentation.md

 # Tirexdel Documentation
 ## IP Address
-**Scope**: section to perform OSINT queries on IP addresses. <br />
+**Scope**: section for performing OSINT queries on IP addresses. <br />

 Use the textbox to provide your input: you can pass a list of IP Addresses separated by a new line. <br />
-Once you provide input data, that can even be defanged since Tirexdel will automatically handle brackets and parenthesis, you can launch the script by clicking on the search button. <br />
+Once you provide some input data, that can even be defanged since Tirexdel will automatically handle brackets and parenthesis, you can launch the script by clicking on the search button. <br />

 The score from every Vendor is visible for each artifact.
 Plus, Tirexdel generates a Tirexfactor, which has to be considered as a weighted arithmetic mean. <br />